Extraordinary Opportunity for a Dynamic and Visionary University Counseling and Psychiatry Services Leader

 Michigan State University has partnered with Keeling and Associates, LLC (K&A) in this search process.
 Applications should include a letter of interest clearly addressing the position requirements, and a resume or curriculum vitae and must be sent, preferably as PDFs, to recruiting@KeelingAssociates.com.

-A confidential review of applications will begin on June 2, 2017.
+A confidential review of applications will begin immediately and will continue until the position is filled.
 Confidential inquiries and nominations should be addressed to Dr. Jan Walbert, Vice President and Senior Consultant for Executive Search, Keeling & Associates, jwalbert@KeelingAssociates.com.

 MSU is an affirmative action, equal opportunity employer.
 MSU is committed to achieving excellence through a diverse workforce and inclusive culture that encourages all people to reach their full potential.
 The university actively supports partner accommodations and encourages applications and/ or nominations of women, persons of color, veterans and persons with disabilities.